Popoyoko/popoyoko-branding/README.md

 # Popoyoko Branding

-All the assets form the popoyoko'branding.
+All the assets form the popoyoko's branding.

+## About this repository

+This repository contains all the branding assets for Popoyoko.

-## Installation :
+## Installation

+You can install theses assets by running:
-`npm i git@github.com:Popoyoko/branding.git`
+`bun add git@github.com:Popoyoko/branding.git`

-## Usage with sass:
+## Assets

-In you `package.json` in the script section, add `--load-path=node_modules/popoyoko-branding/` to the to `sass` script.

-Exemple : `"sass": "sass --load-path=node_modules/popoyoko-branding/ src/ -w"`

-In your main scss file import colors and texts :

-`@use "colors.scss" as popoyokoColors;`
-`@use "texts.scss" as popoyokoTexts;`

-Then you can use the popoyoko's stylesheet like this exemple:

-`background-color: popoyokoColors.$light;`
+This repository includes:

+* Logos
+* Design tokens (colors, typography, etc.)